 For more information or to get involved with Alumni Relations visit the UT Alumni website.

 The Office of Career Services offers a wide array of services and activities to assist seniors in their transition from the University to the world of work or an advanced degree.
 Opportunities such as career fairs, workshops, speed networking, an etiquette dinner, information sessions and on-campus interviews allow graduating seniors to interact with employers in a variety of both formal and informal situations.
 Students are encouraged contact the Office of Career Services to schedule an appointment to discuss any aspect of their post-graduation preparation.
 All seniors should regularly check HIRE-UT for information about career-related events and job postings.
 Many other resources are available on the Career Services website, including a full array of job search tools at Optimal Résumé.
-Included in this program are a résumé builder, a letter builder, a website builder, an online career portfolio, skills assessment and interview preparation.
+Included in this program are a résumé builder, a letter builder, a website builder, an online career portfolio, a skills assessment and interview preparation.

 Commencement serves as the celebratory event for the completion of your degree requirements.
 Family and friends are invited to attend.
 Please visit the Commencement website for details on this event.

-The Registrar's Office maintains the graduation list, calculates final graduation honors, distributes name cards to the degree candidates and mails diplomas to graduates.
+The Registrar's Office maintains the graduation list, calculates final graduation honors, distributes name cards to the degree candidates, and mails diplomas to graduates.
 Students are encouraged to check the Registrar's website to view the graduation list and review the spelling of their name for the commencement program.

 Senior Class Campaign